Sweegz/Hockey-ECS2/README.md

 # Hockey-ECS
 !!!
-First time trying out ECS, mostly a learning Experience.
+First time trying out ECS as a learning experience.

-Unideal use and implementation of the ECS design...
+Beware of the terrible implementation and use of ECS

 Uncopylocked at
 https://www.roblox.com/games/104014511511426/Hardcoded-Hockey-Template-ECS